 Employment or Labor Lawyer

 Employment lawyers represent employers or employees in cases regarding a breach of an employment contract.
-Typically, people hire them to provide counsel or negotiate cases involving:
+Typically, they are hired to provide counsel or negotiate cases involving:

 - Employee benefits